snowplow-archive/snowplow.github.com/_posts/2014-03-25-snowplow-javascript-tracker-1.0.0-released.md

 <h2><a name="modules">1.
 Move to modules</a></h2>

 We have organised our code into modules using [Browserify] [browserify].
 Browserify recursively analyzes the dependencies of the Tracker and combines all the required modules into a single bundle.
-This allowed us to replace much of our code with external [npm] [npm] modules.
+This allowed us to replace much of our code with external [npm] [npm] modules and a custom [lodash] [lodash] library.

 <h2><a name="tests">1.
 Automated testing</a></h2>

 We have started to use [Intern] [intern] for non-functional testing of our asynchronous queue and payload builder modules.
 We have also added [Travis CI] [travis] to the project.
 Travis runs the Intern tests every time the Javascript Tracker repository is altered, preventing errors from going unnoticed.
-We plan to expand the test suite to include functional tests in version 1.1.0.
+We plan to expand the test suite to include functional tests in version 2.0.0.

 <h2><a name="deprecated">1.
 Removed deprecated functionality</a></h2>